dCodeHM/YBC_Outlook_Name_n_Email/README.md

 # Yearbook Committee
-Automation for Full Name and User Emails
+Automation for Full Name and User Emails using outlook function